-- (4) Where any witness being deposed has made a previous statement which is in the possession of the party calling for the deposition, that party shall make that statement available to be accused person for his examination and use at the taking of the deposition unless the statement is not one which that party would be required to make available to the accused person or the defendant if the witness were testifying at the trial. - 5) All depositions for the purposes of this section shall be taken before any magistrate named in the order for the deposition to be taken made by the Court. - (6) At the trial or upon any hearing subsequent to the taking of a deposition, a part or the whole of a deposition, so far as it is admissible under the rules of evidence, may be used, if it appears that- - (a) the witness is dead; or - (b) the witness is outside the United Republic, unless the absence of the witness appears to be or to have been procured by or with the connivance of the party offering to use the deposition; or - (c) the witness is unable to attend or testify because of sickness or infirmity; or - (d) the witness is present but refuses to testify concerning the subject of the deposition or part of it. - (7) Any deposition may be used at the trial or hearing to contradict or impeach the testimony of the deponent as a witness. - (8) Where only a part of a deposition is offered in evidence by a party, any adverse party may require him to offer the whole of the deposition which is relevant to the part offered, and any party may offer other parts. - (9) Objections may be made to receiving in evidence a deposition or part of it in the same manner and to the same extent, subject to the provisions of this Act, as they are made in criminal trials before the High Court.
+- (5) All depositions for the purposes of this section shall be taken before any magistrate named by the court making the order for the taking of the deposition. - (6) At the trial or upon any hearing subsequent to the taking of a deposition, a part or the whole of a deposition, so far as it is admissible under the rules of evidence, may be used, if it appears that- - (a) the witness is dead; - (b) the witness is outside the United Republic, unless the absence of the witness appears to be or to have been procured by or with the connivance of the party offering to use the deposition; - (c) the witness is unable to attend or testify because of sickness or infirmity; or - (d) the witness is present but refuses to testify concerning the subject of the deposition or part of it. - (7) Any deposition may be used at the trial or hearing to contradict or impeach the testimony of the deponent as a witness. - (8) Where only a part of a deposition is offered in evidence by a party, any adverse party may require him to offer the whole of the deposition which is relevant to the part offered, and any party may offer other parts. - (9) Objections may be made to receiving in evidence a deposition or part of it in the same manner and to the same extent, subject to the provisions of this Act, as they are made in criminal trials before the High Court.